pstat812/Wordle_React/README.md

 - Supports both keyboard input and on-screen virtual keyboard for letter entry
 - Supports Dark Mode to enhance user experience
 - Implemented client-server architecture with Flask backend and React frontend
+- Comprehensive logging system for game analytics and debugging

-- Next planned update: Support Host cheating wordle Mode
+- New Host cheating wordle(Absurdle) game mode

 ### Development Notes
 - The current word list contains a small set of test words.
 A comprehensive word list will be added in a future update.
+- A multiplayer mode option is implemented in the menu for future development

+### Planned Development
+- Multiplayer functionality for wordle game
+- User authentication and account management system
+- Personal statistics and game history tracking dashboard

 ### Game Rules

+#### Wordle Mode (Classic)
-1. Guess the 5-letter word in the given number of attempts
+1. Guess the 5-letter word in limited attempts
 2. Each guess must be a valid 5-letter word from the word list
 3. After each guess, the color of the tiles will change:
    - Green: Letter is correct and in the right position
    - Yellow: Letter is in the word but in the wrong position
    - Gray: Letter is not in the word at all

+#### Absurdle Mode (Adversarial)
+1. Guess the 5-letter word
+2. Each guess must be a valid 5-letter word from the word list
+3. The game dynamically chooses feedback to keep as many word possibilities open
+4. The game board grows with each guess (starts with 1 row, adds more as needed)
+5. Win condition: Force the game to narrow down to exactly one possible word

 ### Project Structure